15 Ways to Get Low-Cost or Free Mental Health Care Without Insurance

 8. Use Services at Your School or College

-College or university students (and faculty) likely have access to health care services through their schools.
-Your tuition and fees subsidize them, so you might as well take advantage!
+College or university students and faculty often have access to health care services through their schools.
+Your tuition and fees subsidize them, so you might as well contact them to take advantage!

-Children enrolled in a K-12 school may have access to sessions with a school counselor as well.
-Lean on these options when your family can’t afford private mental health services.
+With the support of parents, children enrolled in a K-12 school may have access to sessions with a school counselor, as well.
+Lean on these options to provide support when your family can’t afford private mental health services.

 9. Consult the Internet